isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq1.md

 #### **14. I am a freelancer and do not have an Singapore Standard Industrial Classification (SSIC) code.
 How do I know if I can resume service?**
 Freelancers have to be registered with ACRA, unless the business is carried out in your full name as reflected in your NRIC.

 If the business is carried out in your full name as reflected in your NRIC, you can include a description of your business and click <a href="https://www.bizfile.gov.sg/">here</a> to search for the SSIC code which corresponds to the nature of your business activity.
-Once you have retrieved your SSIC code, please check it against the list of permitted services that can resume operations on 2 June <a href="/permittedlist">here</a>.
+Once you have retrieved your SSIC code, please check it against the list of permitted services that can resume operations <a href="/permittedlist">here</a>.

 #### **15. I am running a society/organisation which does not require me to be registered with ACRA.
 How can I check whether I can resume activities?**
-Please approach the relevant authority which regulates the activities in your sector, e.g. MCCY for religious organisations.
+All membership organisations which are registered with the Registry of Societies are allowed to resume their onsite activities, subject to the implementation of safe management measures and any sector specific guidelines relevant to their activities, before resuming operations.
+Please refer to these guidelines <a href="/safemanagement/general/">here</a>.

 #### **16. What is the penalty if my company is found operating when we are not allowed to do so?**
 Under the COVID-19 (Temporary Measures) Act, first-time offenders found operating will face a fine of up to $10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to $20,000, imprisonment of up to twelve months, or both.

-#### **17. I have checked the list of permitted services against my primary SSIC code and I am sure I am allowed to resume operations from 2 Jun 2020.
+#### **17. I have checked the list of permitted services against my primary SSIC code and I am sure I am allowed to resume operations.
 Why is my business resumption status not reflected as “permitted”?**
 If your primary SSIC code falls into the list of permitted services and you have not changed your primary SSIC code recently, please write to <a href = "mailto: covid_gobusiness@mti.gov.sg">covid_gobusiness@mti.gov.sg</a> for assistance.

 #### **18. What if my business activities do not fall under what is stated as permitted services for the SSIC code of my company’s primary business activity?**